microsoftgraph/msgraph-sdk-powershell/src/Analytics/Analytics/docs/v1.0/Update-MgUserInsight.md

   - `[ResourceVisualizationType <String>]`: The item's media type.
 Can be used for filtering for a specific file based on a specific type.
 See below for supported types.
   - `[Weight <Double?>]`: Value indicating how much the document is currently trending.
 The larger the number, the more the document is currently trending around the user (the more relevant it is).
 Returned documents are sorted by this value.

-USED <IMicrosoftGraphUsedInsight[]>: Calculated relationship identifying documents viewed and modified by a user.
-Includes documents the user used in OneDrive for Business, SharePoint, opened as email attachments, and as link attachments from sources like Box, DropBox and Google Drive.
+USED <IMicrosoftGraphUsedInsight[]>: Calculated relationship identifying the latest documents viewed or modified by a user, including OneDrive for Business and SharePoint documents, ranked by recency of use.
   - `[Id <String>]`: Read-only.
   - `[LastUsedLastAccessedDateTime <DateTime?>]`: The date and time the resource was last accessed by the user.
 The timestamp represents date and time information using ISO 8601 format and is always in UTC time.
 For example, midnight UTC on Jan 1, 2014 would look like this: 2014-01-01T00:00:00Z.
 Read-only.
   - `[LastUsedLastModifiedDateTime <DateTime?>]`: The date and time the resource was last modified by the user.
 The timestamp represents date and time information using ISO 8601 format and is always in UTC time.
 For example, midnight UTC on Jan 1, 2014 would look like this: 2014-01-01T00:00:00Z.
 Read-only.